The Purpose of the Wilderness Tabernacle: The Altar of Incense

 — Genesis 14:18-23

 The Altar of Incense had four horns.
 In Scripture, horns were symbols of power.
-When Jesus taught His disciples to pray an inclusion of this thought is highlighted at the end what is known as "The Lord's Prayer"
+When Jesus taught His disciples to pray this idea was included at the end of what is known as "The Lord's Prayer"

 Our Father in heaven,